 Shelter along the way.
 One of the challenges with walking in winter was that most places were closed, so I often had to walk far past my capacity (or so I thought) to find somewhere to spend the night.
 But Camino magic, which I’d come to believe in, came through time after time, providing just what I needed just at the point where I truly couldn’t walk a step further.
-At this little inn, the proprietress and her mother took one look at me and ushered me into their kitchen, sat me down in front of a warm fire, and fed me hot tea and oranges until I was strong enough to finishing checking in.
+At this little inn, the proprietress and her mother took one look at me and ushered me into their kitchen, sat me down in front of a warm fire, and fed me tea and oranges (from Spain, not China) until I was strong enough to finishing checking in.

 Sometimes it’s the small graces… pink jasmine, my absolute favorite scent in the world, blooming right outside my door.

 One of many human Camino angels, and his dog named Fisterra.
 They asked for nothing in exchange for the juice and food, and told me stories of their Caminos, one of which was a walk from Rome to Santiago together years before.

 The final day, back inland and all uphill until the last few miles down to the sea.
 By this time, I was stopping every ten paces to rest and a walk that should have taken a couple of hours took the entire day.